Meta Platforms (NASDAQ:META) Price Target Raised to $520.00

-Meta Platforms (NASDAQ:META – Free Report) had its target price hoisted by Guggenheim from $380.00 to $520.00 in a research report sent to investors on Friday, Marketbeat Ratings reports.
-The brokerage currently has a buy rating on the social networking company’s stock.
+Meta Platforms (NASDAQ:META – Free Report) had its target price raised by Wedbush from $420.00 to $520.00 in a research note issued to investors on Friday morning, Marketbeat Ratings reports.
+They currently have an outperform rating on the social networking company’s stock.

-Several other equities analysts have also commented on META.
-Deutsche Bank Aktiengesellschaft increased their target price on Meta Platforms from $450.00 to $525.00 and gave the company a buy rating in a report on Friday.
-Truist Financial raised their price objective on Meta Platforms from $390.00 to $405.00 and gave the stock a buy rating in a report on Thursday, October 26th.
-Robert W. Baird raised their price objective on Meta Platforms from $385.00 to $525.00 and gave the stock an outperform rating in a report on Friday.
-Morgan Stanley raised their price objective on Meta Platforms from $375.00 to $550.00 and gave the stock an overweight rating in a report on Friday.
-Finally, Rosenblatt Securities raised their price objective on Meta Platforms from $372.00 to $411.00 and gave the stock a buy rating in a report on Thursday, October 26th.
-Two analysts have rated the stock with a sell rating, two have issued a hold rating, forty have issued a buy rating and two have given a strong buy rating to the company.
-Based on data from MarketBeat, Meta Platforms presently has a consensus rating of Moderate Buy and a consensus price target of $491.03.
+META has been the subject of several other research reports.
+Piper Sandler lifted their price target on Meta Platforms from $355.00 to $415.00 and gave the stock an overweight rating in a research report on Wednesday, January 17th.
+KeyCorp boosted their target price on Meta Platforms from $465.00 to $575.00 and gave the company an overweight rating in a research report on Tuesday, January 30th.
+Mizuho boosted their target price on Meta Platforms from $400.00 to $470.00 and gave the company a buy rating in a research report on Wednesday, January 10th.
+Roth Mkm boosted their target price on Meta Platforms from $360.00 to $365.00 and gave the company a buy rating in a research report on Thursday, October 26th.
+Finally, Rosenblatt Securities boosted their target price on Meta Platforms from $372.00 to $411.00 and gave the company a buy rating in a research report on Thursday, October 26th.
+Two analysts have rated the stock with a sell rating, two have issued a hold rating, forty have issued a buy rating and two have issued a strong buy rating to the stock.
+According to MarketBeat, Meta Platforms has a consensus rating of Moderate Buy and a consensus price target of $491.03.

-Meta Platforms (NASDAQ:META – Get Free Report) last posted its earnings results on Thursday, February 1st.
-The social networking company reported $5.33 EPS for the quarter, beating the consensus estimate of $4.82 by $0.51.
-The firm had revenue of $40.11 billion for the quarter, compared to analyst estimates of $39.12 billion.
-Meta Platforms had a return on equity of 30.54% and a net margin of 28.98%.
-Meta Platforms’s revenue for the quarter was up 24.7% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $3.00 earnings per share.
-On average, sell-side analysts anticipate that Meta Platforms will post 17.73 earnings per share for the current fiscal year.
+Meta Platforms (NASDAQ:META – Get Free Report) last released its quarterly earnings results on Thursday, February 1st.
+The social networking company reported $5.33 EPS for the quarter, topping the consensus estimate of $4.82 by $0.51.
+The company had revenue of $40.11 billion during the quarter, compared to analyst estimates of $39.12 billion.
+Meta Platforms had a return on equity of 29.48% and a net margin of 28.98%.
+The firm’s revenue was up 24.7% on a year-over-year basis.
+During the same quarter last year, the business posted $3.00 earnings per share.
+Equities research analysts predict that Meta Platforms will post 17.73 EPS for the current fiscal year.

 Meta Platforms Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 26th.
-Investors of record on Thursday, February 22nd will be given a dividend of $0.50 per share.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, March 26th.
+Stockholders of record on Thursday, February 22nd will be paid a dividend of $0.50 per share.
+This represents a $2.00 annualized dividend and a dividend yield of 0.44%.
 The ex-dividend date of this dividend is Wednesday, February 21st.
-This represents a $2.00 annualized dividend and a dividend yield of 0.42%.

-In other Meta Platforms news, CEO Mark Zuckerberg sold 28,009 shares of the business’s stock in a transaction on Wednesday, November 8th.
-The stock was sold at an average price of $318.11, for a total value of $8,909,942.99.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other news, CTO Andrew Bosworth sold 8,031 shares of the company’s stock in a transaction on Wednesday, November 15th.
+In other news, insider Jennifer Newstead sold 566 shares of the stock in a transaction dated Tuesday, January 30th.
+The shares were sold at an average price of $404.00, for a total transaction of $228,664.00.
+Following the sale, the insider now directly owns 34,720 shares of the company’s stock, valued at approximately $14,026,880.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+In related news, insider Jennifer Newstead sold 566 shares of the company’s stock in a transaction dated Tuesday, January 30th.
+The shares were sold at an average price of $404.00, for a total transaction of $228,664.00.
+Following the completion of the transaction, the insider now owns 34,720 shares in the company, valued at approximately $14,026,880.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CTO Andrew Bosworth sold 8,031 shares of the company’s stock in a transaction dated Wednesday, November 15th.
 The stock was sold at an average price of $336.31, for a total transaction of $2,700,905.61.
-Following the completion of the sale, the chief technology officer now directly owns 15,013 shares in the company, valued at approximately $5,049,022.03.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CEO Mark Zuckerberg sold 28,009 shares of the company’s stock in a transaction on Wednesday, November 8th.
-The stock was sold at an average price of $318.11, for a total value of $8,909,942.99.
+Following the transaction, the chief technology officer now owns 15,013 shares of the company’s stock, valued at approximately $5,049,022.03.
 The disclosure for this sale can be found here.
-Insiders sold 912,015 shares of company stock worth $320,157,535 in the last ninety days.
-Insiders own 13.75% of the company’s stock.
+Insiders have sold a total of 911,357 shares of company stock valued at $319,948,949 in the last ninety days.
+14.03% of the stock is currently owned by corporate insiders.

 Institutional Trading of Meta Platforms